 If you choose to use additional lubricant (some come already lubricated), you’ll want to consider the type of condom you’ve chosen; water- or silicone-based varieties are compatible with latex and polyisoprene condoms, as oil-based lubricants can break those materials down and reduce their effectiveness.
 However, oil-based lubricants are safe to use with polyurethane condoms.
 Adding extra water-based lube to an internal condom helps increase comfort and helps with inserting it.

 This may seem like a lot of information, so here's the primary takeaway: Each of these types of condoms offers approximately the same statistical effectiveness against pregnancy, which is your primary concern.
 When used consistently and correctly, it’s estimated that only two percent of couples who use external condoms will experience failure in the first year of usage.
 The same measure is about five percent for internal condoms; though the rate of pregnancy is higher, they’re still an effective method of pregnancy prevention.
 You may also decide to use a combination of birth control methods to avoid an unexpected pregnancy; using a hormonal birth control or the copper IUD with a backup method, such as an external or internal condom, may offer more protection than one method alone.
-If you choose to only use condoms, How to use a condom properly — avoid breakage and slippage can help ensure you are using them properly.
+If you choose to only use condoms, How to put a condom on can help ensure you are using them properly.

 Though you expressed that you’re primarily concerned with pregnancy prevention, you and your partner may wish to consider choosing a condom that offers optimal protection against pregnancy and STIs.
 Other factors affecting your choice might include your budget, their availability, how they feel, your willingness to experiment, and your respective preferences.
 But now that you have all of this information, you and your partner get to have fun trying them out!

 With all this condom talk, it’s time to wrap this up.
 Happy exploring!Alice!